demisto/content/Packs/HackerOne/Integrations/HackerOne/HackerOne_description.md

-## HackerOne Integration Help

-- HackerOne allows users to fetch reports by using the fetch incidents capability.
-It also provides commands to retrieve all the reports and programs.

 #### Steps to get an API token

 - Please make sure that the user is registered.
 If not, register at [HackerOne](https://hackerone.com/sign_up).